 Traditionally kava is drunk the same way; combined with water and served in bowl often made of coconut.
 However, with the expansion of kava being used outside of the south pacific, it has started to be mixed with other things like coconut milk and juices.
 And while there has been an uproar about this, the truth is that this has been already been done for centuries.

-The origins of coconut in kava
+The origins of kava with coconut

 What’s in a coconut

-The value of coconut in kava
+The value of kava with coconut

 The fats in coconut milk are also known to enhance kava’s effects making them stronger and potentially last longer.
 While there is no research on this yet, there is a lot of historical data that suggests this is true.
 Kavalactones, the active ingredients in kava, are fat soluble.
 This means they easily dissolve into fats enhancing their extraction and giving you a stronger effect.
 This has to be done correctly, however, by making sure you know how your body responds to kava so you’re prepared for a stronger experience.